 Too much parathyroid hormone (hyperparathyroidism) can lead to increased bone breakdown, which can cause bones to become weaker and more fragile.
 Many people with hyperthyroidism develop osteoporosis.
 Not all bones respond to PTH in the same way.
 Some develop abnormal areas where the bone is very soft and has almost no calcium in it.
 This is osteitis fibrosa.

 Rarely, parathyroid cancer may cause osteitis fibrosa.

 Before 1950, about half of people diagnosed with hyperparathyroidism had osteitis fibrosa.
-Now it is uncommon, because patients with hyperparathyroidism are diagnosed earlier, before bone softening has occurred.
+Now it is uncommon, probably because patients with hyperparathyroidism are diagnosed earlier, before this complication has occurred.

 People with severe hyperparathyroidism have a higher risk for developing osteitis fibrosa.

 Osteitis fibrosa may cause bone pain or tenderness.
 There may be fractures (breaks) in the arms, legs, or spine, or other bone problems.